kiwi-bop/flutter_crashlytics/README.md

 # The libflutter.so here matches the artifacts.zip found with symbols.zip
 cd debugSymbols/armeabi-v7a

-# Download our corresponding libflutter.so with debug symbols
+# Download the corresponding libflutter.so with debug symbols
 gsutil cp gs://flutter_infra/flutter/`cat $HOME/flutter/bin/internal/engine.version`/android-arm-release/symbols.zip .

 # Replace libflutter.so